mspnp/interruptible-workload-on-spot/README.md

    ...
    ```

 1. Before laying out an infrastructure proposal, you have to be aware about pricing.
-You can navigate to the [Azure Spot advisor] to contrast alternatives you have found from the previous step to apply another fitler more budget related for a final cherry-pick.
+You can navigate to the [Azure Spot advisor] to contrast alternatives you have found from the previous step to apply another filter more budget related for a final cherry-pick.
 Alternatively, if you had installed JQ you could execute the following command:

    ```bash
    curl -X GET 'https://prices.azure.com/api/retail/prices?api-version=2021-10-01-preview&$filter=serviceName%20eq%20%27Virtual%20Machines%27%20and%20priceType%20eq%20%27Consumption%27%20and%20armRegionName%20eq%20%27eastus2%27%20and%20contains(productName,%20%27Linux%27)%20and%20contains(skuName,%20%27Low%20Priority%27)%20eq%20false' --header 'Content-Type: application/json' --header 'Accept: application/json' | jq -r '.Items | sort_by(.skuName) | group_by(.armSkuName) | [["Sku Retail[$/Hour] Spot[$/Hour] Savings[%]"]] + [["-------------------- ------------ ------------ ------------"]] + map([.[0].armSkuName, .[0].retailPrice, .[1].retailPrice, (100-(100*(.[1].retailPrice / .[0].retailPrice)))]) | .[] | @tsv' | column -t
    ```

    > **Note**
-   > :bulb: You could modify this query by changing the filter for example to incorporte the VM sizes you are mostly interested in as well as specific regions.
+   > :bulb: You could modify this query by changing the filter for example to incorporate the VM sizes you are mostly interested in as well as specific regions.

    You should get an output similar as shown below: